lorforlinux/docs.beagleboard.io/boards/beaglebone/ai-64/02-quick-start.rst

          BeagleBone AI-64 LEDs

-      While the four user LEDS can be over written and used as desired, they do have specific meanings in the image that is shipped with the board once the Linux kernel has booted.
+      While the four user LEDs can be over written and used as desired, they do have specific meanings in the image that is shipped with the board once the Linux kernel has booted.

       * **USR0** is the heartbeat indicator from the Linux kernel.